ibpsa/modelica-ibpsa/README.md

 ### IDEAS v1.0.0
 IDEAS v1.0.0 has been released.
 Changes compared to v0.3 include but are not limited to:

-0. IDEAS 1.0 is based on Annex 60 version 1.0.
+0. IDEAS 1.0.0 is based on Annex 60 version 1.0.0
 1. The IDEAS packages have been restructured to be more in line with the Annex 60 package structure.
 ..* IDEAS.Constants has been replaced by IDEAS.Types
 ..* The SimInfoManager has been moved to IDEAS.BoundaryConditions ..* Interfaces such as HeatingSystem and BaseCircuits have been moved to IDEAS.Templates
 2. Setting up new Construction records has been simplified.
-Parameter values of nLay and nGain are now inferred from the other parameters.
+Parameter values of nLay and nGain are now inferred from the other parameters and may therefore no longer be assigned.
 3. Optional parameter incLastLay has been added to Construction records.
 Users may use this to double-check if InternalWalls are connected as intended.
 4. The way how internal gains may be connected to surfaces has been changed.
 5. Convection and thermal radiation equations have been tuned to be more accurate and faster.